Authored by Terrence Shenfield MS, RRT-ACCS, RPFT, NPS, AE-C

 Why Focus on Preventing Falls in Seniors

-Benefits of Fall Prevention and Enhanced Coordination
+Benefits of Better Coordination and Fall Prevention

-Exercises to Improve Coordination
+Effective Exercises to Improve Coordination

 1. Balance on One Leg